Credit System Design

 Configuring Starting Credits

-Leaders can adjust this in /empire config.
+Leaders can adjust this in /era config.
 Consider:

 - Lower (0-20) for stricter "earn everything" approach